mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-workflow.md

 ---
-title: "Server Workflow"
+title: "Server workflow"
-heading: "Mattermost Server Workflow"
+heading: "Mattermost Server workflow"
 description: "See what a general workflow for a Mattermost developer working on the mattermost-server repository looks like."
 date: 2017-08-20T11:35:32-04:00
 weight: 3